André Jardine: Club América

 On 16 June 2023, Club América reached an agreement with Atlético San Luis and appointed Jardine as their new manager.
 He became the third Brazilian manager in the club's history after Jorge Vieira and Paulo Roberto Falcão.

-On Jardine's competitive debut, América suffered a 2–1 home defeat to FC Juárez in the opening match of the Apertura tournament.
-He led the team to a first place finish in the regular phase standings and on a 19-game unbeaten run (14 wins and 5 draws) before suffering a 2–0 defeat to his former side Atlético San Luis (winning 5–2 on aggregate) in the second leg of the Apertura semifinals.

-On 17 December 2023, Club América won its 14th championship, making Jardine one of only five managers in the history of the club to win the league trophy in their debut campaign.
-Six months later, Club América won its 15th championship.
+On 17 December 2023, Club América defeated Tigres UANL to win its 14th championship, making Jardine one of only five managers in the history of the club to win the league trophy in their debut campaign.
+Six months later, Club América won its 15th championship, beating Cruz Azul 2–1 on aggregate.

-On 15 December 2024, Club América won its third consecutive championship under Jardine, thus becoming the first tricampeón of Mexican football in its current format.
-Six months later, Jardine led the club to their fourth consecutive final, ultimately finishing as runners-up after suffering a defeat to Deportivo Toluca.
+On 15 December 2024, Club América won its third consecutive league championship under Jardine, defeating Monterrey to become the first tricampeón of Mexican football in its current format.
+The following Clausura, Jardine led the club to a fourth consecutive final, finishing as runners-up to Toluca.

+On 3 June 2026, Jardine and Club América parted ways by mutual agreement.

+Shabab Al Ahli

+On 17 June 2026, UAE Pro League club Shabab Al Ahli appointed Jardine as their new head coach.